ue22-p23/web/notebooks/41-exo-resume-blinking-nb.md

 ## assignment

-* create or reuse a HTML document as a collection of 3 files
-* it can be your resumé, say `resume.html`, `resume.css`, `resume.js`
-  in that case however you may want to commit them first...
+create or reuse a HTML document as a collection of 3 files; it can be your resumé, in that case however you may want to commit them first...

 1. make sure the html `<head>` loads **both** the css and js companions
 2. then edit the JavaScript code, so that the **background alternates** every 1 second between 2 different colours

-+++ {"slideshow": {"slide_type": "slide"}}
+   note that there are many approaches to achieving this, and at least 2:
+     * either changing properties directly on the DOM,
+     * or messing with CSS classes
+   and early finisher should give both angles a go

-something like this
+in any case you should obtain something like this

 ```{code-cell}
 ---